 - At present, the Governor of the state is Banwarilal Purohit

 - The Chief Minister of the state functions as the head of the government.
-He is also the leader of the legislative party sitting in the treasury bench.
-Presently, Shri Sarbananda Sonowal
+He is also the leader of the legislative party sitting on the treasury bench.
+Presently, Shri Sarbananda Sonowal is the

 - Assembly elections take place in the state after every five years unless it is stated otherwise.